Shawn-McSorley/optical-tf-dissemination-fpga/README.md

 # Stabilised Optical Time and Frequency Dissemination using Digitally Enhanced Heterodyne Interferometry

-This repository contains Verilog modules and example projects for use on the Red Pitaya FPGA as part of a research project on stabilised optical time and frequency dissemination using digitally enhanced heterodyne interferometry.
+This repository contains code and projects for use on the Red Pitaya FPGA.
+It is intended for use in a research project on stabilised optical time and frequency dissemination using digitally enhanced heterodyne interferometry.

-## Contents
+## Directory Structure

-The repository is organized as follows:

 - `cores`: This directory contains Verilog modules that can be used as standard IP cores in Vivado.
-These modules include a CIC filter, a data logger, an NCO, a phasemeter, a PIG controller, a PRBS generator, and some other cores used for boilerplate logic.
+These cores can be used standalone or as part of larger projects.
+Detailed instructions on setting up and using these cores can be found in the `docs/installation_instructions.md` and `docs/usage_instructions.md` files.
 - `examples`: This directory contains example projects that use the cores in the `cores` directory.
+- `simulation`: This directory contains code and testbenches for simulating the functionality of the cores and example projects.
+It is organized into subdirectories, each corresponding to a specific core or example project.

+## Additional Resources

-- `docs`: This directory contains documentation for the repository, including installation instructions, usage instructions, and an API reference.
+- `docs`: This directory contains documentation and instructions for using the code and projects in this repository.

-## Installation

-To install and use the cores and example projects in this repository, please follow the instructions in the `docs/installation_instructions.md` file.

-## Usage

-For instructions on how to use the cores and example projects in this repository, please see the `docs/usage_instructions.md` file.

-## API Reference

-For more detailed information on the API for each of the cores in this repository, please see the `docs/api_reference.md` file.

-## License

-This repository is licensed under the [insert license name here] license.
-Please see the `LICENSE` file for more information.

 I hope this README file is helpful!
 Let me know if you have any questions or need further assistance.